 Figure 2.
-NHMUK Index card envelope containing the original handwritten label for the 1859 California Condor (Gymnogyps californianus) egg acquired by A. S. Taylor - the first egg of the species collected & preserved for science.

-therefore to: 1) guarantee the long-term security of the data; 2) facilitate transcription and databasing as a precursor to specimen digitisation; 3) improve collection management; 4) increase research access to our bird breeding data; and 5) increase international impact of the NHMUK oological collection.
+NHMUK Index card envelope containing the original handwritte acquired by A. S. Taylor - the first egg of the species collected & preserved oz. avoir.
+Color, slightly tinged therefore to: 1) guarantee the long-term security of the data; 2) facilitate transcription and databasing as a precursor to specimen digitisation; 3) improve collection management; 4) increase research access to our bird breeding data; and 5) increase international impact of the NHMUK oological collection.